doonny/PipeCNN/documents/README.md

 ```

-If you want to run software emulation, please change *FLOW = hw* in the makefile to *sw_emu*, and source setup_aoc_emu.sh before running.
+If you want to run software emulation, please change *FLOW = hw* in the makefile to *sw_emu*, and remake the design.
+Remember to source setup_aoc_emu.sh before running.

 **For Xilinx users**, all codes are located in the project_xilinx folder.
 Since Xilinx Vitis has a better support for C/C++ based kernels, we have rewritten all the OpenCL codes to C/C++ coding style.
 Before compilation, you have to choose the desired platform and architecture in the Makefile.
 The default setting is for the U50 board: